uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.3.1 =
+* Tweak: Updated the way we load translatable strings in some components for compatibility with WordPress 6.7.

+= 2.2.3 =
+* Tweak: We updated the way we validate PHP snippets when making an edit to an active snippet for better feedback when debugging.
+* Tweak: We replaced a dependency (SweetAlert2) for a more lightweight alternative to improve performance.

+= 2.2.2 =
+* New: The Add Snippet screen now makes it easier to get started with more than just our library of snippets, choose from expert-picked snippets, snippet generators or plugin-specific snippets.
+* New: We updated the code type picker for more clarity on what each code type is useful for and the last code type you used is now saved for a streamlined experience when adding multiple snippets.
+* Tweak: We extended the unfiltered HTML permissions notice when the DISALLOW_UNFILTERED_HTML constant is defined to add more clarity.

+= 2.2.1 =
+* Fix: We fixed a bug that was causing the selected conditional logic operator to not be displayed correctly for some rules.
+* Fix: The auto-insert location picker was not opening again in some situations.

 = 2.2.0 =
 * New: We updated the conditional logic rules picker for more clarity and ease of use.